Ghassanids: History

+Establishment

-Traditional genealogy and migration from South Arabia
+Genealogy and emigration from South Arabia

-In the Arab genealogical tradition which developed during the early Islamic period, the Ghassanids were considered a branch of the Azd tribe of South Arabia/Yemen.
-In this genealogical scheme, their ancestor was Jafna, a son of Amr Muzayqiya ibn Mazin ibn Azd, through whom the Ghassanids were purportedly linked with the Ansar (the Aws and Khazraj tribes of Medina), who were the descendants of Jafna's brother Tha'laba.
+In the Arab genealogical tradition, which developed during the early Islamic period, the Ghassanids were considered a branch of the Azd tribe of South Arabia.
+In this genealogical scheme, their ancestor was Jafna, a son of Amr Muzayqiya ibn Amir ibn Haritha ibn Imru’ al Qais ibn Tha’labah ibn Mazin ibn Azd, through whom the Ghassanids were purportedly linked with the Ansar (the Aws and Khazraj tribes of Medina), who were the descendants of Jafna's brother Tha'laba.
 According to the historian Brian Ulrich, the links between Ghassan, the Ansar, and the wider Azd are historically tenuous, as these groups are almost always counted separately from each other in sources other than post-8th-century genealogical works and the story of the 'Scattering of Azd'.
-In the latter story, the Azd migrate northward from Yemen and different groups of the tribe split off in different directions, with the Ghassan being one such group.
+In the latter story, the Azd migrate northward from South Arabia and different groups of the tribe split off in different directions, with the Ghassan being one such group.

+Settlement in the Roman frontier

-Per the 'Scattering of Azd' story, the Ghassanids eventually settled within the Roman limes.
-The tradition of Ghassanid migration finds support in the Geography of Claudius Ptolemy, which locates a tribe called the Kassanitai south of the Kinaidokolpitai and the river Baitios (probably the wādī Baysh).
-These are probably the people called Casani in Pliny the Elder, Gasandoi in Diodorus Siculus and Kasandreis in Photios (relying on older sources).
-The date of the migration to the Levant is unclear, but they are believed to have arrived in the region of Syria between 250 and 300 AD and later waves of migration circa 400 AD.
-Their earliest appearance in records is dated to 473 AD, when their chief Amorkesos signed a treaty with the Byzantine Empire acknowledging their status as foederati controlling parts of Palestine.
-He apparently became Chalcedonian at this time.
-By the year 510, the Ghassanids were no longer Miaphysite, but Chalcedonian.
+Per the "Scattering of Azd" story, the Ghassanids eventually settled within the Roman limes.
+The tradition of Ghassanid migration finds support in the Geography of Ptolemy, which locates a tribe called the Kassanitai south of the Kinaidokolpitai and the river Baitios (probably the wadi Baysh).
+These are probably the people called Casani in Pliny the Elder, Gasandoi in Diodorus Siculus and Kasandreis in Photios I of Constantinople (relying on older sources).
+The date of the migration to the Levant is unclear, but they are believed to have first arrived in the region of Syria between 250 and 300, with later waves of migration circa 400.
+Their earliest appearance in records is dated to 473, when their chief, Amorkesos, signed a treaty with the Byzantine Empire acknowledging their status as foederati controlling parts of Palestine.
+He apparently became a Chalcedonian Christian at this time.
+By the year 510, the Ghassanids were no longer Miaphysites, but Chalcedonian.

 Byzantine period

-The "Assanite Saracen" chief Podosaces that fought alongside the Sasanians during Julian's campaign in 363 might have been a Ghassanid.
+The "Assanite Saracen" chief Podosaces that fought alongside the Sasanians during Julian's Persian expedition in 363 might have been a Ghassanid.

 After originally settling in the Levant, the Ghassanids became a client state to the Byzantine Empire.
 The Romans found a powerful ally in the Ghassanids who acted as a buffer zone against the Lakhmids.
 In addition, as kings of their own people, they were also phylarchs, native rulers of client frontier states.
 The capital was at Jabiyah in the Golan Heights.
 Geographically, it occupied much of the eastern Levant, and its authority extended via tribal alliances with other Azdi tribes all the way to the northern Hijaz as far south as Yathrib (Medina).